Restoring UPS battery with high voltage. UPS battery restoration. Recovery instructions

 2. Insert a glass tube the size of a ballpoint pen into the hole.
 The tube should rest against the bottom.

-3. We close the top hole of the tube with your finger and pull it out.
+3. Close the top hole of the tube with your finger and pull it out

-4. the electrolyte level in the tube is equal to the level in the battery (the norm is 13-15 mm), if it is higher, then it is worth sucking out the excess electrolyte with a syringe, if it is lower, then it is time to add distilled water.
+4. The electrolyte level in the tube is equal to the level in the battery (the norm is 13-15 mm), if it is higher, then you should suck out the excess electrolyte with a syringe; if it is lower, it is time to add distilled water.

 Add electrolyte

-At this stage, it is necessary to achieve filling of all cells of the battery with electrolyte.
+At this stage, you need to ensure that all battery cells are filled with electrolyte.

-1. We draw clean water into the syringe and add 5-10 ml into the battery cell until it is full
+1. We fill the syringe with clean water and add 5-10 ml into the battery cell until it is full.

 2. Repeat the operation for the remaining 5 battery cells

-Take a special charger, connect it to the battery without closing the plug.
-This is necessary in case there is an excess of electrolyte, it will have somewhere to flow out.
+Take a special charger and connect it to the battery without closing the plug.
+This is necessary in case there is too much electrolyte, it will have somewhere to leak.
 First, charge and discharge the battery 3-4 times to restore capacity.
-Then set the current on the device for charging to 0.1A and monitor the voltage at the terminals.
-Do not allow the battery to boil or overheat, if necessary, reduce the charging current.
-Normal voltage when fully charged should be 13.9-14.5V.
-Then reduce the current to 0.05A and continue charging.
-If during the next 2 hours the voltage remains unchanged - stop charging!
+Then set the current on the charging device to 0.1A and monitor the voltage at the terminals.
+Do not allow the battery to boil or overheat; if necessary, reduce charging current.
+Normal voltage at fully charged should be 13.9-14.5V.
+Next, reduce the current to 0.05A and continue charging.
+If the voltage remains unchanged over the next 2 hours, stop charging!

-Close lids.
-For greater reliability, stand the battery for about 12 hours.
-Then start operating.
+Close the lids.
+For greater reliability, leave the battery for about 12 hours.
+Then start using it.
 The battery is ready to go!

 Return